veo-televisa/libvmod-re/README.rst

 * varnishd(1)
 * vcl(7)
+* pcre(3)

 COPYRIGHT
 =========

-This document is licensed under the same license as the libvmod-header project.
+This document is licensed under the same license as the libvmod-re project.
 See LICENSE for details.

 * Copyright (c) 2013 UPLEX Nils Goroll Systemoptimierung